Navdeep-Dhindsa/Scripts/README.md

-I will keep on adding couple of bash scripts that I have used in our recent projects.
+I will keep on adding couple of scripts that I have used in our recent projects.